 Institutional Student Learning Outcomes

-- Critical Thinking & Problem Solving: the ability to interpret and analyze information, explore implications, construct logical conclusions, and formulate creative solutions.
+- Critical Thinking & Problem Solving: the ability to interpret and analyze information, explore implications, construct logical conclusions, and consider alternate perspectives and solutions.

 - Effective Communication: the ability to organize and express ideas clearly, purposefully, and compellingly, attending to the needs of the audience and following disciplinary conventions.

-- Textual Literacy: the ability to comprehend, locate, evaluate, and select and apply suitable information, materials, and methods in order to accomplish tasks.
+- Literacy: the ability to recognize, locate, evaluate, and select suitable information and materials for the application of proper methods in order to accomplish tasks.

 For more in-depth definitions of our core learning outcomes and the skills that PCC students develop in each of these areas, see the Complete Listing of PCC’s ISLOs.
 These After undergoing comprehensive review, these ISLOs (formerly General Education Learning Outcomes, or GELOs) were revised and approved by an all-faculty vote in February 2017.